lovelytt0/lovelytt0.github.io/_posts/2019-08-02-HVSR_Software.md

 ## Introduction of HVSR

 An important predictive variable for site amplification is the site fundamental frequency (f0), which is correlated with the thickness and shear-wave velocity (VS) of the soil layer.
 At permanent (or long-term) seismic monitoring stations, f0 is obtained from the peak of the horizontal-to-vertical spectral ratios (eHVSR) estimated from earthquake recordings.
 For site characterization projects, f0 is commonly obtained from mHVSR estimated from microseismic (ambient noise) observations recorded by short-term three-component single-station arrays—note that in the mHVSR case, the f0 is generally obtained from the Fourier spectrum rather than the response spectrum.

 ## INSTALL GEOPSY

-    Step 1: Go to [link](http://www.geopsy.org/download.php) , select all component to download and select the correct platform.
+* Step 1: Go to [link](http://www.geopsy.org/download.php) , select all component to download and select the correct platform.

 ![fig1](img/1.png)

-    Step 2: The browser might block you from downloading becasue of safety problem
+* Step 2: The browser might block you from downloading because of safety problem

 ![fig2](img/2.png)